facebook/folly/folly/docs/FBVector.md

 It is well known that `std::vector` grows exponentially (at a constant factor) in order to avoid quadratic growth performance.
-The trick is choosing a good factor (any factor greater than 1 ensures O(1) amortized append complexity towards infinity).
-A factor that's too small causes frequent vector reallocation; one that's too large forces the vector to consume much more memory than needed.
-The initial HP implementation by Stepanov used a growth factor of 2, i.e. whenever you'd `push_back` into a vector without there being room, it would double the current capacity.
+The trick is choosing a good factor.
+Any factor greater than 1 ensures O(1) amortized append complexity towards infinity.
+But a factor that's too small (say, 1.1) causes frequent vector reallocation, and one that's too large (say, 3 or 4) forces the vector to consume much more memory than needed.

-With time, other compilers reduced the growth factor to 1.5, but gcc has staunchly used a growth factor of 2.
-In fact it can be mathematically proven that a growth factor of 2 is rigorously the
+The initial HP implementation by Stepanov used a growth factor of 2; i.e., whenever you'd `push_back` into a vector without there being room, it would double the current capacity.
+This was not a good choice: it can be mathematically proven that a growth factor of 2 is rigorously the
 <i>worst</i> possible because it never allows the vector to reuse
 any of its previously-allocated memory.
-That makes the vector cache- unfriendly and memory manager unfriendly.
+Despite other compilers reducing the growth factor to 1.5, gcc has staunchly maintained its factor of 2.
+This makes `std::vector` cache- unfriendly and memory manager unfriendly.

-To see why that's the case, consider a large vector of capacity C residing somewhere at the beginning of an initially unoccupied chunk.
-When the request for growth comes about, the vector (assuming no in-place resizing, see the appropriate section in this document) will allocate a chunk next to its current chunk, copy its existing data, and then deallocate the old chunk.
+To see why that's the case, consider a large vector of capacity C.
+When there's a request to grow the vector, the vector (assuming no in-place resizing, see the appropriate section in this document) will allocate a chunk of memory next to its current chunk, copy its existing data to the new chunk, and then deallocate the old chunk.
 So now we have a chunk of size C followed by a chunk of size k * C.
 Continuing this process we'll then have a chunk of size k * k * C to the right and so on.
 That leads to a series of the form (using